TenSketch/tbchealthcare-website/content/brands/hemodialysis/fx-highFlux.md

 <!-- ### Product Description -->

-The **FX-class High-Flux Dialysers and Haemofilters** by Fresenius Medical Care are advanced, single-use dialysers designed to deliver superior performance in hemodialysis treatments.
+The **FX-class High-Flux Dialysers and Haemofilters** are advanced, single-use dialysers designed to deliver superior performance in hemodialysis treatments.
 Built with cutting-edge polysulfone membrane technology, these dialysers provide exceptional clearance of toxins while preserving essential proteins, ensuring safer and more effective dialysis sessions.
 The FX-class is ideal for healthcare providers who prioritize both patient outcomes and operational efficiency.

 <!-- ### Key Features